11 min read

 How much do Facebook Lead Ads cost?

-Cost per lead varies widely by industry.
-Based on our platform data: real estate averages $5-15, home services $8-20, automotive $10-25, and legal $20-80.
-The key factor isn’t cost per lead — it’s cost per qualified lead, which is where form design and follow-up speed make the biggest difference.
+Cost per lead varies roughly 24x between industries — from $3.16 (restaurants) to $76.71 (dentistry) in 2026.
+The cross-industry average is $27.66 per lead, up 21% year-over-year.
+The key factor isn’t cost per lead in isolation — it’s cost per qualified lead, which is where form design and follow-up speed make the biggest difference.

-What industries get the best results from lead ads?
+What industries get the best results from Facebook lead ads?

 How many form fields should a lead ad have?